shikhirsingh/ExtJS-AppCamp-Govt/Instructions/07-Welcome-Fashion/README.md

 ```
 * Save all three files and revisit the site [http://localhost:1841/appcamp](http://localhost:1841/appcamp/) in Google Chrome.

-## Step 3: Turn of Sencha Fashion!
+## Step 3: Turn on Sencha Fashion!

 * Edit appcamp/app.json and look for the "development" property (it's around line number 327)
 * Add  the following property in the development object: "tags": ["fashion"]